naixard/naixard.github.io/_pages/now.md

 - **Advanced Simulation Technology**: Introduction to advanced simulation technologies, with a focus on fluid dynamics using the Finite Volume Method and particle methods.
 - **Technical and Scientific Computing II**: Parallel programming for large-scale scientific computing using MPI on the University of Tokyo’s [Wisteria/BDEC-01 Supercomputer](https://www.cc.u-tokyo.ac.jp/en/supercomputer/wisteria/system.php).
 - **Maritime Big Data and Satellite Utilization**: How ocean data are produced, where to find them, and how to analyze in-situ, satellite, reanalysis, and forecast datasets using maritime big-data servers.
 - **Systems Innovation Project 1 (CD1)**: Basically a reading assignment.
-I'm assigned to read "Nonlinear Waves and Offshore Structures" by C. H. Kim.
+I'm reading "Nonlinear Waves and Offshore Structures" by C. H. Kim.

 ## Reading List
 I'm currently reading:
-- **Inspired: How to Create Tech Products Customers Love** by Marty Cagan
 - **Prisoners of Geography** by Tim Marshall